Kotlin is a programming language that was developed by Jet Brains for modern multi-platform applications.

-Kotlin is a statically typed programming language for the JVM(Java Virtual Machine), Android and the browser which is now officially supported by Google For Android.
+Kotlin is a statically typed programming language for the JVM(Java Virtual Machine), Android, and the browser which is now officially supported by Google For Android.

-It becomes useful for Android developers, as features like extension functions have allowed developers to write useful abstractions (see Kotlin Android Extensions), that makes code much more concise and readable.
+It becomes useful for Android developers, as features like extension functions have allowed developers to write useful abstractions (see Kotlin Android Extensions), which makes code much more concise and readable.
 The features it offers made an increasing number of developers start building apps, with it even way before Google made it an officially supported language for Android development.
 The number of developers gravitating towards it may have even forced their hand.

 Installing Kotlin In Android Studio

 In Android Studio click, File > New > New Project.

 Choose the Android version:

 Then after naming the activity:

 After naming the activity Creates a folder for your Android Studio project.
 This is in a folder called Android Studio Projects.

 The hierarchy Architecture of the files for your application is in multiple ways.

 Click the app (1) folder to expand the hierarchy Architecture of files.